ddecarle/eeb462-2024/Lab5_Phylogenomics1.md

   ```
   for species in <species_names>
   do

+    #make directories to house your files
+    mkdir $species

     # 1. Assemble target sequences using the reads that were processed with PRINSEQ by aligning them to the indexed reference sequences.
     bowtie2 --very-sensitive-local -x Refseq_923 -U $species/${species}_processed1.fastq -S $species/${species}.sam